 - honours program in psychology, BA (honours) degree

 - psychology honours with human services certificate

 - major in psychology, BA degree

 - major in psychology with human services certificate, BA degree

 - concentration and minor in psychology

 Religious Studies

 Department of Religious Studies

 Kent D. Clarke, Ph.D., Chair

-The Department of Religious Studies offers: a major in religious studies leading to a BA degree.
+The Department of Religious Studies offers: an interdisciplinary major in religious studies leading to a BA degree.
 The religious studies program allows students to gain a broad exposure to all the disciplines found within the religious studies department at TWU, including biblical studies, theology, and intercultural religious studies.
 This major offers excellent preparation for Christian ministry or graduate studies.

 Note: All Religious Studies courses with a second digit of 0 to 5 are regarded as biblical content courses.
-Courses with a second digit of 6 to 9 are regarded as non-biblical content courses.

 Program Checklists and Requirements: